doanthevu1910/nl-house-price/README.md

 model-tuned.py: Model with the best parameters

-prediction.py: Function that takes in postcode, size, number of bedrooms, year constructed, and city, then return the predicted price
+prediction.py: Take in postcode, size, number of bedrooms, year constructed, and city, then return the predicted price

 # Remarks